sudhanshu-IMGlobal/AI-text-detection/README.md

 - **`middlewares/`**: Contains custom middleware, such as rate-limiting or logging.
 - **`utils/`**: Utility functions, including logging and configuration handling.

-### `tests/` - Unit and Integration Tests
-Contains test cases to verify the functionality of the application.

 ### `requirements.txt` - Project Dependencies
 List of Python dependencies needed to run the application.